fringe-ai/object_detectors/anomaly_detectors/anomalib_lmi/README.md

 # Anomalib Integration
-This document demonstrates the usage of the latest version of [Anomalib](https://github.com/openvinotoolkit/anomalib) for anomaly detection.
+This document demonstrates the usage of the latest version of [Anomalib v1.1.1](https://github.com/openvinotoolkit/anomalib/releases/tag/v1.1.1) for anomaly detection.
 If you are using older version, refer to [this link](https://github.com/lmitechnologies/LMI_AI_Solutions/blob/ais/anomaly_detectors/anomalib_lmi/README_old.md).

 ## Requirements